calliope-project/calliope/doc/user/components.rst

 Technologies can define costs for components (installed capacity), for operation & maintenance, and for export for any cost class.
 Costs can be given as negative values, which defines a revenue rather than a cost.

 The primary cost class, ``monetary``, is used to calculate levelized costs and by default enters into the objective function.
-Therefore each technology should define at least one type of ``monetary`` cost, as it would be considered free otherwise.
+Therefore each technology should define at least one cost parameter, as it would be considered free otherwise.
 By default, any cost not specified is assumed to be zero.

 Only the ``monetary`` cost class is entered into the default objective function, but other cost classes can be defined for accounting purposes, e.g. ``emissions`` to account for greenhouse gas emissions.
 Additional cost classes can be created simply by adding them to the definition of costs for a technology (see the :doc:`model configuration section <configuration>` for more detail on this).

+To add additional cost classes to the objective function (e.g. ``emissions``), a custom objective function would need to be created.
+See :ref:`config_reference_model_wide` in model configuration for more details.

 Revenue
 -------